- They're free!

 Even though I have a boy and love boy clothes, I couldn't leave out these skirts.
 They skirts are so easy and simple but so adorable and unique.

 On another note, if you really want to sew a lot of your baby's wardrobe, I would recommend Kwik Sew's Sewing For Baby.
 It's not free, but it's worth every penny.
-It comes with master patterns you can trace meaning you never cut and ruin your patterns!
+It comes with master patterns that you can trace meaning you never cut and ruin your patterns!
 Most of the styles are basic and some are outdated, but the author teaches you how to alter the patterns so you can make whatever style you want.
 She also teaches you how to sew with knits.
 I really love that it's not only for girls!
 I have used this over and over again with multiple children since buying it and LOVE it.